 Enrollment Status: Closed

-Countries: Kenya; Uganda; Rwanda; Zambia; South Africa
+Countries: Kenya; Rwanda; Uganda; South Africa; Zambia

 To evaluate clinical, laboratory, immunologic and viral markers of disease progression in volunteers with recent HIV infection to prepare for activities relevant to the execution of preventive HIV vaccine efficacy trials.
-If identifiable and willing, HIV-infected partner(s) of enrolled volunteers will be assessed for virologic and immunogenetic parameters relevant to transmission.
+If identifiable and willing, HIV-infected partner(s) of enrolled volunteers were assessed for virologic and immunogenetic parameters relevant to transmission.